-In 2012, 46% of Americans carry over a credit card balance from month to month.
-For those households with credit card debt, the average balance of that debt is an astonishing $15,800.
+In 2012, 46% of Americans carried over a credit card balance from month to month.
+For those households with credit card debt, the average balance of that debt was an astonishing $15,800.
 Why do people have so much debt and why can they not pay off their balances?

 You generally fall into two categories if you have debt, whether it’s credit card debt or any other debt for that matter.
 There are those who simply don’t care about the amount they spend and have no concern for the fact that their monthly expenses are greater than the amount they bring in.
 On the other hand, some people create budgets and conscientiously try to pay off debt each month.